Kotlin/kotlinx.coroutines/kotlinx-coroutines-test/MIGRATION.md

 We currently don't provide a replacement for this.
-However, `runTest` follows structured concurrency better than `runBlockingTest` did, so exceptions from child coroutines are propagated structurally in more cases than before, which makes uncaught exception handlers less useful.
+However, `runTest` follows structured concurrency better than `runBlockingTest` did, so exceptions from child coroutines are propagated structurally, which makes uncaught exception handlers less useful.

 If you have a use case for this, please tell us about it at the issue tracker.
 Meanwhile, it should be possible to use a custom exception captor, which should only implement